BirdeeHub/KaliVagrantPracticeBox/README.txt

 This is more or less a list of all the non SIEM programs that I have gotten a decent amount of use for so far in the pentesting category of activities that arent already in kali like burpsuite etc.
+It also has some I haven't used much yet but am checking out.